 |2:00 - 5:00pm||Class time|

 |6:00 - 7:00pm||Dinner.
 Students help with set-up and clean-up|

 |9:00 - 10:00pm||Free Time|

 The summer weather in Rhode Island can vary.
-Please check the weather forecast for West Greenwich, RI (Zip code: 02817) before departure and pack accordingly, including a reusable water bottle to fill and use throughout the program.
+Please check the weather forecast for West Greenwich, RI (Zip code: 02817) before departure and pack accordingly.

 Students will be active for at least a part of each day.
 Some days will include activities such as hiking, wading in wetlands or streams, or standing outside for lessons.

 Jane received her B.S. in Forest Resources, Interdisciplinary Certificate in University Teaching, and Ph.D. in Forest Resources from the University of Georgia (UGA).
 Prior to joining the Brown Pre-College team in September 2017, Jane worked as the Sustainability Coordinator for University Housing at UGA, where she ran educational programs to promote environmentally conscious decisions among the 8,000 students living on campus.
 During the summers of 2014, 2015, and 2016, Jane worked part time for the BELL: Rhode Island.
 In her current role with Brown Pre-College Programs, she is responsible for planning and overseeing all BELL programs, including Alaska, Florida Keys, and Rhode Island.
 Jane is passionate about environmental advocacy and fulfilled by this role, which allows her to facilitate a unique experience for high school students each summer.